 Step 2: If your card has been stolen, file a police report.
 A copy of the report may be submitted to our office and after reviewed, the replacement fee may be waived.
 The University reserves the right to file charges and discipline any cardholder that files a fraudulent police report to avoid paying for card transactions.

 Cardholder will be responsible for the first $50 dollars spent in the account if reported within 48hrs from the incident.
 Liability will not exceed $500 if reported within 60 calendar days.
 If reported after 60-calendar days liability will be unlimited.

-For your security; if you recover your ID card, YOU MUST personally bring your card to Access Services to request that your card be reactivated.
+For your security; if you recover your ID card, YOU MUST personally bring your card to Access Services or Auxiliary Services to request that your card be reactivated.

 If you lose or replace your CaseOneCard and it was linked to a PNC Bank Account, you must notify PNC Bank immediately.
 Follow the procedure outlined at http://www.pnc.com/cwru.

 Note: With the changes to the CaseOneCard banking partnership, U.S. Bank will no longer be activating CaseOneCards to work with U.S. Bank Checking accounts.

 Yes.
 Case Western Reserve University stored value accounts (i.e. CaseCash, CaseCharge, et al) can not be used to purchase the following items;

 - Alcohol beverages or products

 The Card: The CaseOneCard is intended to be used the entire time you are associated with the University.
 It is not necessary to obtain a new card each semester.
 In order to receive CaseOneCard you must present a valid form of photo identification at the time of application (driver's license, state ID, passport, etc.).
 Your card should be carried at all times and must be presented to University officials upon request.
 The card is non-transferable.
 The CaseOneCard must be presented at the time of purchase and shall be the only means of accessing the cardholder's account.